xlykaios/AlgaExperience/README.md

 <h2> Personal contribution </h2>

 My main tasks have been:
-- game scenes and nodes rendering,
+- Game assets for characters and scenes,
-- core game mechanics implementation with swipe gestures reading,
+- Original Soundtrack and Sound Effect Systems
-- score system.
+- Score System and Start/Game Over scenes.